 Wherever possible, assistance will be sought from another member of staff.

-Positive Handling at The Federation of EBSD Schools is seen as a proactive response to meet individual pupil needs and any such measures will be most effective in the context of the overall ethos of the school, the way that staff exercise their responsibilities and the behaviour management strategies used.
+Positive Handling at The Endeavour Federation is seen as a proactive response to meet individual pupil needs and any such measures will be most effective in the context of the overall ethos of the school, the way that staff exercise their responsibilities and the behaviour management strategies used.

-A specific script used by staff at The Federation of EBSD Schools) in order to support each other is the 'Help Protocol'.
+A specific script used by staff at The Endeavour Federation) in order to support each other is the 'Help Protocol'.
 The following provides an aide memoir of this script: